Pappa/CTO-Fantasy/code/cto-fantasy/docs/PROJECT_GOALS.md

 Provide feedback to the player about their burndown chart and what it says about the team.
 Check QA slides for examples (Lecture 7.
 Planning).

+## 11. Hire Agile Coach

+Whereas retrospective actions rely on a check against the team member's `agileMindset` to successfully increase an attribute, an Agile coach could bypass this and have a higher chance of increasing team members' `agileMindset` directly.

+This should be made explicit to the player somehow.